callunaborealis/notes/llm/self-hosting-llm-using-ollama-openwebui.md

 - `--env PORT=3000` (or `-e`) sets the port at `3000`.
 Alternatively, we can use `--publish 3000:8080`to map the container port 8080 to your machine port 3000 but this is ignored with `--network=host` flag
 - `--network=host` is set only if we are unable to connect to the ollama API served locally outside the container
+- `--device nvidia.com/gpu=all` required especially if legacy related errors are returned when attempting to start the docker container.
+Previously without this flag, the legacy runtime path relies on the pre-start hook that runs `ldconfig` inside containers (making this fragile since host or userland libraries are misaligned).
+Using the "CDI" path will bypass this shim in order to expose the GPU device nodes into the container, side stepping any issue due to mismatching nvidia libraries
 - `--gpus=all` passes our GPU into the container (requires the container toolkit, which we installed).
 However, if Docker hangs up while running open-webui, consider removing this flag first.
 - `--volume` (or `-v`) to mount 2 bind type volumes: